lofar-astron/factor/docs/source/parset.rst

                 runfactor factor.parset

     dir_local
-        Full path to a local disk on the nodes for I/O-intensive processing.
+        Full path to a local disk on the nodes for IO-intensive processing.
 The path must be the same for all nodes.
 Note: do not specify this parameter if you are running more than one direction simultaneously on a single machine, as it will cause conflicts between directions that are processed in parallel (no default).